LaboratoryOpticsBiosciences/bioimageloader/README.md

 ## QnA
-1. Why no download link to each dataset?
+1. Why no direct download link to each dataset?
+    License issue.
+Many involve reading and agreeing with terms before downloading.
-    License issue. `bioimageloader` only provides interfaces not data itself.
+    `bioimageloader` only provides interfaces not data itself.
+You still can find links to their project pages or papers, and you need to find a way to get the data following their instruction.

 2. Don't know how to write my own dataloader.
     Writing a dataloader requires a bit of python skills.
 No easy way.
-Read templates carefully and see how others are implemented.
+Please Read templates carefully and see how others are implemented.
 File an issue, and I am willing to help.

 3. How to run a ML/DL model?